neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/2-mint/chapter.md

 ## Test

-Take a look at the `Token.test.ts` file and you'll see that we're now fully testing the functionality of `mintTokens` - verifying everything from a transfer event is emitted to the remaining amount being decremented.
-We also consolidated the other unit test into our `mintTokens` test since we no longer have a public `issue` method.
+Take a look at the `Token.test.ts` file and you'll see that we're now fully testing the functionality of `mintTokens` - verifying everything from the emission of transfer events to the remaining amount being decremented.

 ## Wrap Up